-Sara currently lives and works as a full time artist in Colorado.
-Presently, she is busy creating several different series of oil paintings, encaustic works and mixed media pieces thematically represented by land, water and small creatures.
-Some most influential artists are Leon Golub, El Greco, B. Kruger, Goya, Duchamp, Cindy Sherman, David Park and former professor H. Røgeberg.
+I am a professional multi-disciplinary artist presently working on several different series thematically represented by land, abstract organics, water and small creatures.
+Some of my most influential artists are Leon Golub, El Greco, B. Kruger, Goya, Cindy Sherman, David Park and former professor H. Røgeberg.

-To fund my studio pursuits and ultimately help support my family, I worked as an interface designer that led to a stellar career in web design and development.
-She wrote for Yahoo!
-Small Business and Microsoft, was a guest expert for Microsoft Small Business and the lead creative force behind countless companies including many big named brands such as WD-40 Company, MapMyFitness and Chiquita Bananas.
-During her internet career she continued to make art, but there was always an element of unrest because of the divided attention between a demanding career and time in the studio.
+To fund my studio pursuits and ultimately help support my family, I worked as an interface designer that led to a stellar long term career in web development.
+I wrote for Yahoo! and Microsoft, was a guest expert for Microsoft Small Business and the lead creative force behind countless companies including many big named brands such as WD-40 Company and Chiquita Bananas.
+Yes, bananas.
+During my web career I continued to make art, but there was always an element of unrest because of the constant divided attention between a demanding career and time in the studio.
 In 2012, I made one of the best decisions of my life — to return my entire focus to painting, drawing and photography.
 I have never been happier.

-“I feel fortunate to have lived and worked all over the place (DC being my favorite in some ways) and seen/breathed-in/felt so much.
-It feels great to be in my studio 100%.
-It’s where I am meant to be.”
+“I feel fortunate to have lived and worked all over the place (Washington DC being my favorite in some ways) and seen/breathed-in/felt so much.
+It feels great to be in my studio 100% — it’s where I am meant to be.”

 Cerebral paired with romantically obvious elements.
 Intent.
 Gentle brutality and unpredictable humor.
 These conflicting elements begin to reform meanings and plots in the unfolding drama of found spaces – defined through color, canvas and imprint.